grantcarthew/start-prototype/docs/design/design-records/dr-013-agent-templates.md

 ## Init Behavior

 1. Fetch `assets/index.csv` from GitHub (contains agent list with `bin` column)
-2. Auto-detect installed agents using `command -v <bin>` from index
+2. Auto-detect installed agents by checking if `<bin>` from index is executable
 3. Download TOML files only for detected/selected agents (lazy loading)
 4. Merge into user's `~/.config/start/agents.toml`